The Cynefin Lego Game: Recognizing the Complexity Domain of your Problem (Dave Sharrock, Brad Swanson) LIMITED

 Senior Agile Coach, agile42 LLC

 Brad Swanson is a Senior Agile Coach and Vice President at agile42.
 He started his software career at age 10 on the Apple IIe and is now a Certified Scrum Trainer® (CST) and Coach (CSC) with 19 years of experience in management, project and program leadership, product management, and software development in both start-ups and large companies.
-Brad has led agile transformations using XP, Scrum and Kanban at many organizations across the US, Europe, and Asia.
-He has deep experience with agile...
+Brad has led agile transformations using XP, Scrum and Kanban at many organizations across the US...
 Read More →

 Thursday August 8, 2013 3:45pm - 5:00pm